Steffo99/flyingsnake/README.md

 The liquids layer contains the colors of the liquids present in the world (water, lava, honey...)

-It can be selected with the `--liquids` flag, or turned off with the `--no-liquids` flag.
+It can be selected exclusively with the `--liquids` flag, or turned off with the `--no-liquids` flag.

 ![The liquids layer](https://i.imgur.com/Pifjb4D.png)